Get

 Image Credit: Shutterbug75, Pixabay

 You may not know that garlic and onions are some of the most toxic foods to dogs.
-Most people know that their dogs can’t have chocolate, but these plants are much more toxic to our furry friends.
+Most people know that their dogs can’t have chocolate, but these plants are very toxic to our furry friends.
 Luckily, dogs hate the smell of them (again, that helps keep them alive).
 However, because they’re so toxic, you can’t use them as a deterrent.
 It’s simply not safe.

-If they eat or inhale these savory ingredients, it can lead to anemia, weakness, lethargy, and even organ failure.
+If they eat these savory ingredients, it can lead to anemia, weakness, lethargy, and even organ failure.
 So, when cooking up a storm, make sure to keep your dog away from these tempting aromas and avoid feeding them any dishes that contain onions or garlic.
 Leftovers are prime candidates for exposure, so be sure never to share your food unless you’re sure it’s safe.

 divider dog paws 3 oct 2024